limine-bootloader/limine/PHILOSOPHY.md

 a key added to the firmware's keychain.
 This prevents modifications to the config file (and in turn the checksums contained there) from going unnoticed.

-### What about ext2/3/4?
-Why is that supported then?

-This is explicitly against the philosophy, but it is a pragmatic compromise since a lot of Linux distros and setups expect it to "work that way".

 ### But I don't want to have a separate FAT boot partition!
 I don't want it!!!

 Well tough luck.
 It is `$year_following_2012` now and most PCs are equipped with UEFI and simply won't boot without a FAT EFI system partition